lshake/molecule-demo/Readme.md

 * SELinux is disabled on the Ansible controller in order to support Python3.
 Python3 from software collections does not include libselinux-python3.
 This will hopefully no longer be an issue with RHEL8.
 * There are changes to both the EC2 and Docker molecule scenarios to support Ansible 2.2.
 TODO.
 Provide OOTB examples for Ansible 2.4 and above.
+* Different distributions can be tested locally by setting MOLECULE_DISTRIBUTION : `MOLECULE_DISTRIBUTION=lshake/centos7-systemd molecule test`
+* Debug output for Molecule can be obtained by using the --debug flag : `molecule --debug create`